dhee-tree/Team-19/WoodLess/database/README.md

 Test data is defined by [factories](./factories/).
 See (https://laravel.com/docs/10.x/eloquent-factories).

 1. Open the [WoodLess](../../WoodLess/) folder in terminal
-2. Run `php artisan db:seed` to add (more) data to the database, or `php artisan migrate:refresh --seed` to both clear all tables and add fresh new data.
+2. Run `php artisan db:seed` to add (more) data to the database, or `php artisan migrate:refresh --seed` to both drop all table rows and add fresh new data.
-3. Run `php artisan db:wipe` when column data is changed, constraints are added, etc...
+3. If changes you made to the database are causing issues, run `php artisan db:wipe` to drop everything and repeat steps above.